f5devcentral/f5-ansible-asm-example/README.md

 ansible-playbook -i inventory/hosts playbooks/deploy_aws_stack.yaml -e "deploymentName=demo1 service_name=service1"
 ```

 WARNING: from now on, the playbooks will use dynamic inventory to discover BIG-IP's API host addresses and uses the default host/group naming convention.
 By default, the cloudformation template will tag the instances with deploymentName.
-If you use a different deploymentName, you will need to change the playbooks to run on name of that group instead.
+If you use a different deploymentName, you will need to create another group with those aws defaults

 ex.
 ```
-cp inventory/group_vars/tag_Name_BIG_IP_Autoscale_Instance__demo1 cp inventory/group_vars/tag_Name_BIG_IP_Autoscale_Instance__<deploymentName>
+cp -r inventory/group_vars/tag_Name_BIG_IP_Autoscale_Instance__demo1 inventory/group_vars/tag_Name_BIG_IP_Autoscale_Instance__<deploymentName>
 ```

-and modify any playbooks to use that group name instead.
+and modify any playbooks to use name of that group instead.

 ### Onboard - Create REST Username & Password